Blobby-Boi/uBlobeBM/README.md

    - You can add as many bookmarklets as you need into uBlobeBM.
    - The bookmarklets will save even if you close the window or shut down your device.

+You might come across a website where uBlobeBM complety fails to load on (such as Github or Google Subdomains).
+This occurs because they have a strong Content Security Policy that can't be bypassed easily, though there are very few of these.
 ---

 I hope this helps! :)